15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 • Keep a controlled motion and avoid jerky movements.

-• Avoid allowing the weight to move away from the body.
-Instead, keep the weight close to the body throughout the exercise.
+• Do not allow the weight to move away from the body.
+Instead, keep it close to the body throughout the exercise.

 11. Bent Over Dumbbell Face Pull